 Changes in interest rates will affect their ability to repay the loan and until the loan is repaid the purchased property will remain a liability as opposed to a high potential asset.

 It is imperative that buyers assess their budgets first and then find the right property that fits within it in terms of price and deliverables (amenities, life-style, etc.).

 Apart from these factors, every home buyer will have to look at his budget, price and assess every prospective builder's credentials by evaluating their past performance to ensure transparency and good returns.
 Lastly, remember, innumerable home buyers are reaping the benefits of in-vesting in real estate irrespective of the geographies, size of the apartment etc. every day. across the country and this n. wave will only fto continue to grow stronger.

-2 and 3 BHK Spacious Apartments in Kasarvadavali, Thane Contact Ace Constructions sales office
+2 BHK in Ghodbunder Road Thane Contact Ace Constructions sales office